Festival Groups

 Falmouth Shout

-We are, as ever, a group of friends who enjoy a song and a drink and raising funds for our charities, notably the RNLI, Mission for Deep Sea Fishermen and the Cornwall Air Ambulance.
+Rejuvenated with a mix of original and newer members Falmouth Shout are as ever a group of friends who enjoy a song and a drink and raising funds for their chosen charities, notably the RNLI and Cornwall Air Ambulance.
+The group are very much looking forward to performing at their 21st festival this year!

 Femmes de la Mer